carpentries-incubator/hpc-intro/_episodes/11-connecting.md

 SSH keys are an alternative method for authentication to obtain access to remote computing systems.
-They can also be used for authentication when transferring files or for accessing version control systems.
+They can also be used for authentication when transferring files or for accessing remote version control systems (such as [GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)).
 In this section you will create a pair of SSH keys:

 * a private key which you keep on your own computer, and